grimmvenom/Canary-Beta/README.md

 * forms / input fields
 * iframes

-canary.exe -u "https://www.google.com" `--type verify`
+python canary.py -u "https://www.google.com" `--type verify`

 ### Request using basic authentication:
 You will be prompted for password.
 This is to help maintain security and hide password from cmdline history.

 `Warning:` You may still be able to see password sent in clear text if capturing network packets or monitoring the network

-canary.exe -u "https://www.google.com" --type verify `-webuser "grimm"`
+python canary.py -u "https://www.google.com" --type verify `-webuser "grimm"`

 ### Limit requests to only url's in the specified domain:
 It is sometimes common to see links to facebook, twitter, and other sites when scraping.
 This will limit the results to what you care about.

-canary.exe -u "https://www.mydomain.com" --type verify `--limit "https://www.mydomain.com"`
+python canary.py -u "https://www.mydomain.com" --type verify `--limit "https://www.mydomain.com"`

 ### Exclude specified domains when testing:
 Exclude urls that have the specified domain

-canary.exe -u "https://www.google.com" --type verify `--exclude "https://www.facebook.com"`
+python canary.py -u "https://www.google.com" --type verify `--exclude "https://www.facebook.com"`